junqueror/megaverse/README.md

 Yoy can check the web interface in [http://localhost:3000/](http://localhost:3000/)

-> NOTE: The code is prepared to show a web interface to sove challenge when the candidate has phase 2 enabled in Megaverse API.
+> NOTE: The code is prepared to show a web interface to solve challenge when the candidate has phase 2 enabled in Megaverse API.

 ## The evaluation